fhalamos/anti_smartphone_move/README.md

 **Now, the only thing I do need to frequently check in my phone is my calendar for the day/following day.**

+Extension: I figured out learning the weather by sms was also useful, so included that too.

 # Solution

-This little system allows the user to send requests to a twilio phone number - through text messages - to receiv the google calendar events of the day or the following day.
+This little system allows the user to send requests to a twilio phone number - through text messages - to receive the google calendar events of the day or the following day.

 # Use

-Text your twilio phone number any random message to receive a list of the remaining events of the day.
-Text $tomorrow_keyword to receive list of events for tomorrow.
+Text your twilio phone number to receive a list of events from google calendar.
+Use the specific keywords defined in config.yaml to receive events of the current day, next day (or weather!).

 # System overview

 When someone sends a SMS to the Twilio phone number, Twilio will make an HTTP request to a server asking for instructions on what to do next.
 The server will be a very lightweight flask web application (receive_sms_api.py) that can accept incoming requests and process them.
-The web app will use the G Calendar API to process the request (calendar_requester.py).
+The web app will use the G Calendar API to process the request (calendar_requester.py), or OpenWeatherAPI for weather requests (weather_requester.py)

 # Setup